Skip to main content

 BY SHITAL PRADHAN

-Such incident was not known till then and also not heard after that but the people of Zaluk also has confirmed that at particular times they do hear of strange voices coming from the nearby valley.
+Such an incident was not known till then and also not heard after that but the people of Zaluk also have confirmed that at particular times they do hear strange voices coming from the nearby valley.
 Well, the people who saw it claim it to be a "Sokpa" as Yeti is better called in this part of the land.
 For them, that animal was not a bear as it is commonly found in that region and they could identify with it.
-Another interesting part of the story is that after few days of the incident the villagers did found footsteps on the marshy land near the overflowing water that was measured something like "from an elbow joint to a fingertip" long.
-Nar Bahadur Sunar told a water pipe was recovered by the villagers along with the bushes inside the forest that was crushed and thrown away from the water source that no man or any other animal could do it.
+Another interesting part of the story is that a few days after the incident, the villagers did find footsteps on the marshy land near the overflowing water that was measured as something like "from an elbow joint to a fingertip" long.
+Nar Bahadur Sunar said a water pipe was recovered by the villagers along with the bushes inside the forest that were crushed and thrown away from the water source so that no man or any other animal could do it.

 We talked with Jeena Chettri, daughter of Nar Bhadhur Sunar who added that the the animal was dragging his feet as such they could not realize whether the animal had its feet on the opposite side as it is normally believed.
 The "thing" had black hair covered all over the body and the length of the hair was as such it looked as if a woman had let free her hair, told Jeena in her own words.
 Those GREF workers whistled and made a sound to that animal that it hurried inside the bushes, she added.
 Well, it is too early to say that the animal man those people claimed was not the mysterious Yeti that the whole world is searching for.